HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 	return render(request, 'QMHMap.html', {'places': places_list})
 ```

-The above code creates a variable with the formatted data, places_list, and says that when the QMHMAP.html page is loaded, django will know to pass the places_list data and will call it places.
+The above code creates a variable with the formatted data we just made in mapData_toGEOJSON(), places_list, and says that when the QMHMAP.html page is loaded, django will know to pass the places_list data <strong> and will call it places when we want to talk about this data in the .html file. </strong>

 You can call these things whatever you want, but the curly braces, single quotes, and colon are important!